wabalubdub/DIY-smarthouse/README.md

 ![Image of a smart lightswitch](./images/lightswitch_addon_with_servo.jpeg)

-the micro-controller would be connected to my local WIFI in the house and get HTTP requests from any source.
+The micro-controller would be connected to my local WIFI in the house and get HTTP requests from any source.

 # design